Refund Policy and Procedure

 Bloomsburg University’s mandatory fees will follow the PASSHE tuition and fees refund policy #1983-19-A listed above.
 Refunds will only be granted for a full withdrawal.
 No refunds will be granted if a student drops from full time to part time after the drop/add period.

 Students are responsible for all tuition and fees due to the institution and for meeting their financial aid requirements.
-Please contact the Financial Aid Office and/or the Bursar Office for information concerning the ramifications of your withdrawal.
+Please contact the Financial Aid Office and/or the Student Billing Office for information concerning the ramifications of your withdrawal.